 One thing that can really affect your home is a leaky seal.
 Seals on doors, windows, and hatches will let in cold air – which means you’ll need thicker clothing or leave the heating on higher for longer.

 Check all rubber seals before it gets too cold out.
-Fixing anything you find along the way will help prevent any major issues and eliminate drafts during chilly months.
+Fixing anything you find will help prevent any major issues and eliminate drafts during chilly months.

 Seal up those gaps!
 You’ll be glad you did when wintertime comes around again.